pUrGe12/TerminAI/Sequencer/README.md

 - [x] Broadcast user's message to all clients.
 - [x] Receive feedback, that is, which model fired up and what the response was.

+> [!NOTE]
-The response will either be a binary or a tertiary, no more that than.
+> The response will either be a binary or a tertiary, no more that than.

-- [ ] Connect to supabase and push the feedback.
+- [x] Connect to supabase and push the feedback.
-- [ ] Before broadcasting, pull from database and add that to the user's message, explicitly mentioning it as `history`.
+- [x] Before broadcasting, pull from database and add that to the user's message, explicitly mentioning it as `history`.

+> [!IMPORTANT]
+> The sequencer will not send anything back to the breakout.
+The final response will be recieved by the `Model S`.

 ---